Contents: Opening in case of emergency ↡ Vacuum hoses ↡

-Pic.
-10.9.
-Get access to the locking mechanism (1) fuel filler flap can be removed by removing the right side luggage compartment trim.
-If, due to a malfunction in the central locking system, the hatch does not open, pull the pusher (2) along the arrow.
-In this case, the assistant must simultaneously open the hatch from the outside
+Fig. 10.9.
+You can gain access to the locking mechanism (1) of the fuel filler flap by removing the right side trim of the trunk.
+If the flap does not open due to a malfunction in the central locking system, pull the pusher (2) in the direction of the arrow.
+In this case, an assistant must simultaneously open the flap from the outside

 If the central lock fails, the doors open and close mechanically in the usual way.
-The fuel filler cap can be opened by releasing the locking mechanism by removing the trunk lining on the right side (pic.
-10.9).
+The fuel filler flap can be opened by releasing the locking mechanism, which requires removing the boot trim on the right side (Fig. 10.9).

 Pneumatic control mechanism

-Pic.
-10.10.
-Under the rear seat, to the right of the battery, under a separate cover, there is a mechanism for controlling the central locking system: 1 - working pump; 2 - pneumatic accumulator; 3 - a vacuum hose with a connector; 4 - distributor with contact connectors; 5 - pin connector
+Fig. 10.10.
+Under the rear seat to the right of the battery, under a separate cover, is the control mechanism for the central locking system: 1 – working pump; 2 – pneumatic accumulator; 3 – vacuum hose with connector; 4 – distributor with contact connectors; 5-pin connector

-Working pump 1 (pic.
-10.10) system, located in the battery compartment under the rear seat, has a factory designation «pneumatic control mechanism», because it performs other functions.
-So, it provides a reservoir of pressure (rarefaction), used to drive the adjustments of the orthopedic seat back, as well as the air conditioner.
-In addition, it serves to support systems that use the pressure of the intake system.
-If, for example, the vacuum in the tank has dropped to 400 Mbar, the pump is activated by a switch from the pressure valve and runs until a value of 600 Mbar is set.
+Working pump 1 (fig. 10.10) system, located in the battery compartment under the rear seat, has the factory designation "pneumatic control mechanism" because it performs other functions.
+For example, it provides a pressure reservoir (rarefaction), used to drive the adjustments of the orthopedic seat back, as well as the air conditioner.
+In addition, it serves to support systems using the pressure of the intake system.
+If, for example, the vacuum in the reservoir has dropped to 400 Mbar, the pump is activated by a switch from the pressure valve and operates until the value of 600 Mbar is established.

-If the pump does not turn off, one of the systems is leaking.
-Depending on the equipment, up to four pneumatic mechanisms can be installed in the car.
+If the pump does not turn off, one of the systems is leaky.
+Depending on the configuration, the car may have up to four pneumatic mechanisms.

 Vacuum hoses

-Vacuum hoses have connectors at the ends that are used to connect to a pump, door lock actuators or distribution blocks.
-The hoses are brought to the doors at the wiring connection points.
+The vacuum hoses have contact connectors at the ends, which are used to connect to the pump, door lock drive mechanisms or distribution blocks.
+The hoses are connected to the doors at the wiring connection points.
 From the distributor on the pump, the wiring is carried out as follows:

-- yellow vacuum hoses lead to the doors and the fuel tank hatch;
+- yellow vacuum hoses lead to the doors and fuel filler flap;

-- a black hose leads to the trunk lid;
+- there is a black hose leading to the trunk lid;

-- a gray hose leads to the vacuum reservoir in the trunk;
+- there is a grey hose leading to the vacuum reservoir in the trunk;

 - a transparent hose leads to the distribution block in the engine compartment.